-Roughly the size of Belgium, Maryland is one of the wealthiest states in the union, thanks in no small part to a thriving biotechnology industry and the largesse of the federal government.
-The storied home of Annapolis, Baltimore, Bethesda and Silver Spring has frequently been dubbed “America in Miniature” for the remarkable diversity of its topography.
+Roughly the size of Belgium, Maryland is one of the most prosperous states in the union, thanks in no small part to a thriving biotechnology industry and the largesse of the federal government.
+It has frequently been dubbed “America in Miniature” for the remarkable diversity of its topography.